List of Cobra (G.I. Joe) characters: Darklon

 Darklon is a distant cousin of the Destro clan and ruler of Darklonia.
 He briefly led the Iron Grenadiers when Destro retired from frontline conflict.
 Thought killed when Cobra Commander expanded operations into Eastern Europe and launched a missile that destroyed Darklon's castle, he actually escaped the blast and was alive and well until captured by the G.I.
 Joe team in the continued G.I.
 Joe: A Real American Hero comic, issue #171 by IDW publishing.

 Decimator

 Decimator was first released as an action figure in 1990, as the driver of the Cobra "Hammerhead" vehicle.

 Decimator has a knack for technology that involves hand-eye coordination.
 He wears a special helmet that gives a special view of the enemy target.
 The helmet gives excellent night vision ability and a 180° view.
 This technology enables him to keep the target in continuous view without having to turn his head around.

 Demolisher

-Demolisher is an aboriginal member of the Dreadnoks.
+Demolisher is an aboriginal member of the Dreadnoks who wears an eyepatch over his right eye.
 He is a demolition enthusiast who joined the Dreadnoks after running out of things to demolish in his stomping grounds.